AptumTek/aptumtek.github.io/products/aptumstats/privacy/en.md

 * As soon as you delete the App, the data is deleted as well
 * To ensure a high quality product, we use Firebase Crashlytics for crash reporting
 * The crash reports sent to Crashlytics do not contain any personal data
+* Firebase Analytics is being used to validate features.
+All data collected is anonymous